mosheurpau/canvas-in-svelte/README.md

 # Create a simple drawing with a combination of lines, rectangles, and circles:

-Draw a house with a rectangle as the body, a triangle as the roof, and a rectangle as the door. a sun in the sky using a circle and lines radiating outwards.
+Draw a house with a rectangle as the body, a triangle as the roof, and a rectangle as the door and windows. a sun in the sky using a circle and lines radiating outwards.

 # Sun Rays Drawing with HTML5 Canvas and Svelte